Team UK & HQ Volunteers

 HOW TO APPLY

-The application form can be found towards the end of the candidate pack.
-It is also available as a standalone document in MS Word format for ease of completion.
-Please ensure you carefully read the competency matrix at the end of this pack prior to making your application, and refer to how you meet these competencies within your application.
+Please ensure you carefully read the competency matrix at the end of the application pack prior to making your application, and refer to how you meet these competencies within your application.
+The application form can be downloaded here.

-All applications must be submitted by Friday 23 February 2018 at midday via email to Leah Cross at email@example.com.
-The main selection process will take place in the London area on Sunday 25 March 2018 in or around the London area.
-Please note that to be considered you must be available on this date for selection.
+All applications must be submitted by Friday 27 April 2018 at midday via email to Leah Cross at firstname.lastname@example.org.
 Shortlisted candidates will be notified and given an outline of the selection process.

-If you require any further information about the process or the roles, please contact Deputy UK Chief Commissioners Kester Sharpe or Mark Tarry by email at firstname.lastname@example.org or email@example.com .
+If you require any further information about the process or the roles, please contact Deputy UK Chief Commissioner Mark Tarry by email at email@example.com.